KayChansiri/Demo_Linear_Regression_ML/README.md

 According to the VIF output,  flight_type_first_class, number_of_flights, and cancellation_reason_technical have high VIFs, although the values might not be that high if we use a libearl cutoff point (10).
 The values indicate that the coefficients of those three variables are likely inflated about 10 times compared to if those are not correlated with other predictor in the models.
 As this is just a demo, I will just leave the features there and do not perform any dimensional reduciton techniques as those could take time to explain and be even another long post that deseves their own airtime!

 Now the next step is to check the assumptions such as linearity, normality, independence of errors, and heterodasceity.
 To do that, we have to fit the model first.
+At this stage, you can just fit a traditional stat model.
+No need to seperate the data into traning/testing set yet.

 ```ruby
 # Fit the linear regression model